mattbroughton/GettingAndCleaningDataProject/README.md

 -- **readActivity.R** This script performs step 2 listed above.

-This directory also contains the following files, all of which are needed by run_analysis.R.
+To run successfully, the directory that contains all the R scripts must have the following files in it as well:

 1. features.txt
 2. features_info.txt